Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/About.md

 ## [Controls and extensions listed in this project](https://unity-ui-extensions.github.io/Controls)

-There are almost 70+ extension controls / effect and other utilities in the project which are listed on the following page:
+There are over 100 extension controls / effect and other utilities in the project which are listed on the following page:

 > ## [Check out the control demos on our Tumblr page](https://www.tumblr.com/blog/unityuiextensions)
 >